Aircraft: N83960 - PA28-161

 and took the cab from there to our hotel.
 Then finally we hit the beach for the first time in 4 days!

 The next morning we took off from MYNN with destination back to our base KFXE.
 On the way there, we flew over The Bahamas, the biggest island of the archipelago.
 San Andros (MYAN) on the northern side of that island is a good alternate airport in case of emergency landing.

 Fort Lauderdale (FL) welcomed us with a nice rainbow and lots of cumulus clouds.

-Swinging between clouds, we landed at KFXE, cleared US Customs (very important! again don’t forget that if you don’t want to get arrested) and celebrated our safe return to the US.
+Swinging between clouds, we landed at KFXE, cleared customs (very important! again don’t forget that if you don’t want to get arrested) and celebrated our safe return to the main land.

-Here’s a dramatic view of hurricane Matthew (that caused all the bad weather we experienced throughout our trip) about to hit the Bahamas as we arrived at Fort Lauderdale.
+Here’s a dramatic view of hurricane Matthew (that caused all the bad weather we faced throughout our trip) about to hit the Bahamas as we arrived at Fort Lauderdale.